This just might be the happiest decade of your life

 This is the third of a series of special columns this year dedicated to exploring Generations at Work: the Decades of our Work Lives – what it’s like to live those decades and how we can work effectively in teams with people in each age group.
 Never has it been more important to capitalize on the strengths of varied generations at work.

 We’d like to hear your reactions and experiences.
-Whatever your age, please tell us how you see your generation at work – and your advice for forging strong teams of all ages – email@example.com.
+Whatever your age, please tell us how you see your generation at work – and your advice for forging strong teams of all ages.
 If you missed the newsletters on work lives in our 20s and 30s, click here to catch up.

-And if you are interested in contributing experiences, insights and reactions for our upcoming issues on the 50s and 60s, please let me know.
+And if you are interested in contributing experiences, insights and reactions to our upcoming issues on the 50s and 60s, please let me know.

 If you are in your 40s, you may be racing right now to finish a work project, respond to an important email, handle a child’s soccer-uniform crisis or take a moment to hear your spouse’s latest plan for a long weekend.